So what’s it like going to a place of such distinction and history as the Vienna State Opera House (Staatsoper)?

 “Follow the green carpet,” said the young lady, making me feel like some kind of environmental Dorothy on the way to Oz.

 Oz, in this case, was a small section for standing tickets.
-Too late to claim a place among the cushioned stanchions that offer respite for weary feet, I was obliged to stand on the centre stairs.
+Arriving too late to claim a place among the cushioned stanchions that offer respite for weary feet, I was obliged to stand on the centre stairs.

 We Standing Ticket owners form a diverse folk: multiple languages and ages, and clothing that ranges from full blown opera style to jeans and a t-shirt.
 Out in the seats, the audience seems older, better dressed, and more comfortable (but considerably lighter of pocket).